KuhleTau/KuhleTau/README.md

   This evidence shows that I have completed the uploaded lessons, proving that I engaged with the content thoroughly and as expected.
 The screenshots serve as visual proof to back up what I have described in my STAR reflections.

   **Reflection (STAR Technique):**
   - **Situation:**  I had to interact and read through a slide show presentation that discussed Professional Networking.
-I also had to create or optimize a professional social media profile, like LinkedIn.
-  - **Task:** I had to learn the principles of professional networking and then apply them by updating my online profile to reflect a professional image and connect with industry individuals.
+  - **Task:**  I had to actively study the material on the principles of professional networking and complete the exam at the end.
+I also needed to understand the unwritten rules of professional behavior to ensure I can integrate smoothly into any future work environment.
-  - **Action:** I read through all the information in the slideshow and did the small exam at the end.
-Then, I updated my LinkedIn profile with a professional photo, a compelling headline, and a detailed summary of my skills.
+  - **Action:**I read through all the scenarios and guidelines provided in the slideshow and successfully completed the final exam.
-  - **Result:** This activity helped me understand the importance of building a professional network and how to maintain an online presence that attracts opportunities.
-I am also more informed on things I lacked knowledge on before.
+  - **Result:**This activity helped me understand the importance of building a professional network and how to maintain an online presence that attracts opportunities.

 ## 5. Workplace Etiquette
 ![Workplace Etiquette ](https://github.com/KuhleTau/KuhleTau/blob/main/career-counselling/Workplace%20Interview.png)